del

 When NOT to Use

-• Visual strikethrough only: Use <s> for content that's no longer relevant but wasn't deleted
+• Visual strikethrough only: Use <s> for content that is no longer relevant but was not editorially deleted

-• Price reductions: Consider <s> unless tracking actual price change history
+• Price reductions: Use <s> unless you are tracking actual revision history

 Default

-Displays with strikethrough and a subtle red background indicating deletion.
+Displays with a red strikethrough and subtle red background indicating deletion.

 .diff

-Enhanced styling for diff displays with padding and rounded corners.
+Enhanced styling for diff displays with padding and rounded corners, ideal for code comparisons.

 Document Revision